Topic 1

 A: People are often coming and going, so isn’t it loud being near the ___?

-B: Sometimes footsteps and voices can be heard, but I think it’s better than the nearby ___ where people often gather and do things like play games.
+B: Sometimes footsteps and voices can be heard, but I think it’s better than the nearby ___ where people often gather and do things like play games. - A: In the future, what kind of house do you want to live in?

 B: I want to live in a ___ with a kitchen on the second floor.